iceburned/laravel-api-library/README.md

 You can find the Postman requests in a JSON file available at:
 [Postman JSON File](https://drive.google.com/file/d/1BsvvEc0Ae2yO6DQQJ8KVrfonL8jp1mBD/view?usp=sharing)

-To load the seeders, use the command:
+After connecting to your database, execute the following command to load the seeders:
 ```
 php artisan make:fresh --seed
 ```